-Growing up in the Philadelphia area with parents who were active in their church, 34-year-old Daniel Givens gave his life to Christ at just seven years old.
+Growing up in the Philadelphia area with parents who were active in their church, Daniel Givens (’18 & ’20) gave his life to Christ at just 7 years old.

-He always felt he had a calling to serve the Lord, but went through a what he calls a rebellious time as a teen and young man, eventually spending time behind bars.
-However, he rededicated his life to the Lord when he was 23, and has been working toward his calling to serve as a pastor one day.
-And attending Lancaster Bible College’s Philadelphia location is playing a big part in Daniel’s dream, now a married father of a nearly 2-year-old daughter.
+He always felt he had a calling to serve the Lord but went through a what he calls a rebellious time as a teen and young man, eventually spending time behind bars.
+However, he rededicated his life to the Lord when he was 23 and has been working toward his calling to serve as a pastor one day.
+And attending Lancaster Bible College’s Philadelphia location played a big part in Daniel’s dream, now a married father of a 2-year-old daughter, Mayah.

 “A lot of people struggle with financial literacy, so I want to make sure I can offer people the complete package and try to help them with their whole lives,” financially as well as spiritually, he says.
 “I believe in making this faith practical, and not just give people a bunch of words and then they go home and don’t know how to apply what they heard.”
-Along with the practical side, God has been working on Daniel through his LBC studies to flee the impatience and occasional temper of his youth, he says.
-That way, he can be “quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires,” he says, quoting as James 1:19-20.
+Along with the practical side, God worked on Daniel through his LBC studies to flee the impatience and occasional temper of his youth, he says.
+Now, he can be “quick to listen, slow to speak and slow to become angry, because human anger does not produce the righteousness that God desires,” Daniel adds, quoting James 1:19-20.

 Many times, Daniel says, he has had to re-read those verses after getting upset over something or with someone, and prayed, “OK, God, I really want to walk this walk, help me to apply these Scriptures.”
 And “God has really done a work with me in that.
 I used to get easily upset with people, but I feel myself growing in patience.
 But I can’t credit that to myself – I have to give God all the glory,” Daniel says.
 “I have learned that His Word is true – so my goal is to live it and apply it, not just quote it.
 That’s especially true during the tough times, when we don’t know what to say, but we can always turn to God’s Word and find the answers that we’re looking for.”

-Daniel credits his wife Aja for being his number-one helper and supporter.
+Daniel credits his wife, Aja, for being his No. 1 helper and supporter.
 “She has really been in my corner and had my back, just letting me know that I can do it, and that she believes in me,” Daniel says.
 They sometimes have to miss out on fun things because he has to study or complete papers, but she understands, he says.

-Aja has an associate’s degree in accounting and plans to pursue her bachelor’s degree in accounting this spring at either Temple or Rutgers universities, “so she really has a lot on her plate as well,” her husband notes.
+Aja has an associate degree in accounting and plans to pursue her bachelor’s degree in accounting at either Temple or Rutgers universities, “so she really has a lot on her plate as well,” her husband notes.
 Daniel has been learning another thing from teachers and mentors as plans to pursue his ministry – to not put even church service ahead of his family.